Can You Trust Your Data In Alteryx?

 5. Keep Usage Audit Trails

 Datameer’s auditing capabilities cover all relevant user and system events, including data creation and modification, job executions, authentication and authorization actions, and data downloads.
-Audit analysis should be available within the platform and the audit data should be exportable to an external system for additional analysis.
+Audit analysis should be available within the platform, and the audit data should be exportable to an external system for additional analysis.

-In addition, Datameer auditing contains important data about users and their interaction with the system – not just the data.
+Besides, Datameer auditing contains important data about users and their interaction with the system – not just the data.
 This includes information about groups and roles, their assignments, artifact sharing, logins and failed login attempts, password updates, enabling and disabling of specific users, and more.

-Because many big data use cases work with sensitive and private data – both internal data and information about customers – security and governance becomes extra critical to managing your big data pipelines.
+Because many big data use cases work with sensitive and private data – both internal data and information about customers – security and governance become extra critical to managing your big data pipelines.
 In the case of security and governance, ARCHITECTURE MATTERS, as well as features!